 According to Jada Pinkett Smith, a slogan of every good project manager is;

 “My belief is that communication is the best way to create strong relationships”

-Another strong trait that distinguishes a good project manager from others is, their ability to communicate with people at all levels.
-Since, the project leadership calls for clear communication about responsibility, goals, performance, expectations, and feedback – a good project manager can be said a complete package comprising all these qualities.
+Another strong trait that distinguishes a good project manager from others is their ability to communicate with people at all levels.
+Since, the project leadership calls for clear communication about responsibility, goals, performance, expectations, and feedback – a good project manager can be said a complete package comprising all these important qualities.